‘Unalienable Rights of Man’ — A Civics Lesson

 “God who gave us life gave us Liberty.
 Can the liberties of a nation be secure when we have removed a conviction that these liberties are the gift of God?
 Indeed I tremble for my country when I reflect that God is just, that His justice cannot sleep forever.” –Thomas Jefferson (1781)

-Just in time for the most recent celebration of what is now ubiquitously referred to as “Presidents’ Day,” a CNN celebrity “journalist” Chris Cuomo, brother of New York Gov. Andrew Cuomo (both heirs to the Mario Cuomo Demo Dynasty), managed to dispense with the Declaration of Independence and its historic enshrinement of American Liberty – in a mere 10 seconds.
+Just in time for what is now ubiquitously referred to as “Presidents’ Day,” CNN celebrity “journalist” Chris Cuomo, a consummate Demo/MSM propagandist and brother of former New York Gov. Andrew Cuomo (both heirs to the Mario Cuomo Demo-dynasty), attempted to dispense with the Declaration of Independence and its historic enshrinement of American Liberty – in a mere 10 seconds.

-Endeavoring to redefine the origin of Rights, Cuomo rebutted Judge Moore, insisting, “Our rights do not come from God, your honor, and you know that.
-They come from man. … That’s your faith, that’s my faith, but that’s not our country.
+Asserting that the origin of Rights contained in our Declaration and Constitution are endowed by men alone, Cuomo insisted, “Our rights do not come from God.
+That’s not our country.
 Our laws come from collective agreement and compromise.”

-Cuomo’s knowledge of history and law is unduly limited by his Ivy League education, and unduly revisionist by his Democratic Party indoctrination.
+Cuomo’s knowledge of history and law is unduly limited by his Ivy League education, and unduly revisionist by his Democrat Party indoctrination.
 He might have a genuine perspective on history had he followed Mark Twain’s maxim: “I have never let my schooling interfere with my education.”

 Allow me to offer Cuomo and his left-elitists, an elementary civics lesson in order to answer the question, “Who endows the Rights of Man, God (as ordained in natural law) or government (as ordained by man)?”